martbhell/gitpitch/PITCHME.md

 #HSLIDE

 # todolist:
- - When to restart or just HIP after a config change?
+ - When to restart or just SIGHUP after a config change?
  - Topology Generation
  - HA?
  - Complete Testing (setup a slurm cluster and even submit a job on every change to the ansible role)